iggy18/social_app_backend/README.md

 todo:
 social post routes

-update:
+*update:*

-this api is being tested with thunder client. all crud operations working
+-this api is being tested with thunder client.

+-all crud operations working